-&lt;sup>8 Which makes those attributes non-optional.
+&lt;sup>7 Which makes those attributes non-optional.

-- 3. They contain at most one declaration for the same function or predicate symbol. - 4.
+- 3. There are no two declarations of the form $f \ s_1 \cdots s_n s$ and $f \ s_1 \cdots s_n s'$ for the same function symbol f with the arity sequences differing only for the last sort. - 4.
 All sorts in function/predicate symbol declarations are listed in the sort attribute declaration. - 5.
 The definition of the theory, however provided in the definition attribute, refers only to the declared sort, function and predicate symbols. - 6.
 The formulas in the axioms attribute are built over the symbols declared in the sort, funs and pred attributes.

 The first restriction is explained in the following.
-The second restriction is just to simplify later the definition of a declaration semantics, and the automated processing of theory declarations.
+The second restriction is just to simplify later the definition of a declaration semantics.
+The third restriction is needed for terms to have at most one sort.